 The Seals and the Oaks had quite a rivalry through the years.
 They would play Sunday doubleheaders, with one game in the morning at Seals Stadium (shown here in a mid 1950's photo), then the afternoon game played across the bay in Emeryville at the Oaks' home park.
 Both parks of course are long gone now; a Safeway shopping center (Potrero Center) now stands at the site of the old Seals Stadium.
 Funny how I'm now married to a woman who shops at that Safeway! :)

 In April, 1994, I attended a SF Giants-Oakland A's exhibition game where they wore the uniforms of the Seals and Oaks, reviving this old rivalry.
-As I sat there in 3Com Park watching the pre-game warmups, I remembered the stories my granddad had told me about the Seals.
+As I was watching the pre-game warmups, I remembered the stories my granddad had told me about the Seals.
 I also remembered my dad's best friend, Ed Greenhood who was a part-time batboy for the 1927 Oaks.
 His granddad helped organize the very first Bay Area professional baseball team, the Greenhoods and the Morans in the 1880's.
-As I sat there that April day, I wished all three of them were there with me watching these new players bring back memories of the Seals and the Oaks.
+Those stories made me wish all three of them were there with me that day watching these new players bring back memories of the Seals and the Oaks.

 Listed on the left column are links to other site pages.
 If you're looking for additional information (other than what appears on this site) about former Seals or other ex PCL players, try contacting either the SF Chronicle or Examiner.